unscatty/second-chance/resources/QuickStart.md

 ## Find a match

 Ready to find a match?
-Open your favorites and click on the `Find a match` button.
+Open your favorites and click on the `Match!` button.
 Once your match is found you will see a modal with the dog that matches you.

 [![Find a match](../resources/screenshots/match-result.png)](../resources/screenshots/match-result.png)